UPDATED MAY 19, 2022

 Refunding warranties and insurance products: You may be entitled to a refund when you refinance your old car loan if you cancel previously purchased products bought through the dealer or lender.
 This may be the case if you have specific products associated with your old loan like GAP insurance, other optional coverage, or extended warranties.
 If you think you qualify, check with a Caribou loan officer to find out about your refund eligibility.

 Use our auto refinance calculator to see how much you can potentially save.
-This is a great way to check estimated refinance savings over your current auto loan payment.
+Using this tool can be a great way to compare your existing car payment to an estimated new loan payment.

 Before you start the refinance process, you should have a general understanding of exactly who qualifies for car loan refinancing.
 Recognizing application details like “how your situation aligns with lender credit score brackets” will give you a better idea about how likely you are to be approved as a borrower.